Attractions information

 This is the finest example of traditional Thai architecture used in the construction of homes throughout Thailand during the last century.
 Jim Thompson has a passion for Thai silk and you'll find things in the shop there which are hard to resist.
 Read More >

-12:00 - Lunch in Thai Restaurant
+12:00 - Lunch in Thai Restaurant (on your own expense)

 We'll have lunch in one of the local Thai restaurants.
+(Excluded on the tour price)

 13:30 - Depart for Klong Toey